mommermi/2017Spring_Astroinformatics/readme.rst

 the header of FITS files; software like `SAO DS9`_, `astropy.wcs`_, or `Aladin`_ can use WCS information to provide the translation.
-Although being incredibly useful for image analysis purposes, most observatories do not provide WCS by default.
+Although being incredibly useful for image analysis purposes, most observatories do not provide (accurate) WCS information by default.

 Image Registration